Burger2D/FlyQ/JOURNAL.md

 ### Camera
 ![Buy Caddx Ant Lite Analog Camera at Best Price](https://caddxfpv.com/cdn/shop/products/AnalogFPVCameraCaddxAnt2.jpg?v=1616109799&width=1800)
 It's a Caddx Ant Lite Analog Camera (FPV Cycle Edition) (4:3), cheapest while having great quality.
+Its cheap, at this price point it's hard to beat.
+Great for this build.

+Spent a lot of time reading the ELRS and INAV docs.
+Also got help from the Oscar Liang blog.
+Spent some time researching batteries.

 Time spent: ~6-8 hrs